Sabouraud Dextrose Agar (SDA): Composition, Principle, Uses, and Colony Morphology

 Yeasts will grow as creamy to white colonies.
 Molds will grow as filamentous colonies of various colors.

-Typical Colony morphology of some fungi on SDA
+Colony Morphology on SDA

-Aspergillus nidulans | Greenish-blue with a whitish edge, yellow to brownish on reverse |
+| Aspergillus nidulans | Greenish-blue with whitish edge | Yellow to brownish | 25–37°C | Less common Aspergillus species |

-Trichosporon mucoides | White to cream, yellowish, wrinkled |
+| Trichosporon mucoides | White to cream, yellowish, wrinkled | White to cream | 25–37°C | Superficial and invasive infections in immunocompromised |

-Geotrichum candidum | White to cream-colored, flat with aerial mycelium |
+| Geotrichum candidum | White to cream, flat with aerial mycelium | White | 25°C | Geotrichosis; dairy-associated contaminant |

 Modifications of Sabouraud Agar